UK Prisons: The Great Escape

 Our prisons have always been somewhat ‘leaky’, in that prisoners can, and do, get released by mistake.

-The usual trickle does seem to have turned into something of a flood over recent months, however, and this is causing both concern to all and acute embarrassment to the authorities.
-Outright escapes are fortunately fairly rare, but the idea of a convicted murder or sex offender being released onto our streets at all, let alone ‘in error’ does not inspire confidence in the general population.
+The usual trickle does seem to have turned into something of a flood over recent months, however, and this is causing both concern to all of us, and acute embarrassment to the authorities.
+Outright escapes are fortunately fairly rare, but the idea of a convicted murderer or repeat sex offender being released onto our streets at all, let alone ‘in error’ does not inspire confidence in the general population.

-Authorities put it the increase down to the complexity of the tracking process and the lack of staff (the knee jerk imposition of yet more paperwork by Justice before any prisoner can be released will probably hinder rather than help solve the problem).
+Authorities put the increase in accidental releases down to the complexity of the tracking process and the lack of staff (the knee jerk imposition of yet more paperwork by Justice before any prisoner can be released will probably hinder rather than help solve the problem).

-There is, however, another interesting theory going the rounds that could help solve the conundrum….
+There is, however, another interesting theory now going the rounds that could help us solve the conundrum….

-It revolves around the fact that most processes that aim to maintain a 'steady state' have some form of overflow system.
+It revolves around the fact that most processes that aim to maintain a 'steady state' (i.e. a balance between input and output), and have some form of overflow system to allow this.

-The recent outrage about sewage releases into our rivers, for example, brought to light the fact that water companies have automatic release policies when heavy rainfall events ‘swamp’ the capacities of their sewage works.
-This is to prevent sewage backing up into our plumbing systems, and effectively dumps untreated sewage into rivers through sluice-controlled outflows.
+The recent outrage in the media about sewage releases into our rivers, for example, brought to light the fact that water companies have automatic 'emergency' sewage release policies when heavy rainfall events swamp the capacities of their sewage works.
+This is a necessary safety valve'when used correctly, and is designed to prevent sewage backing up into our domestic plumbing systems.
+It effectively dumps untreated sewage into rivers temporarily through sluice-controlled outflows.
+Unfortunately the water companies have been caught abusing this safety feature and just dumping continuously to save on investment and running costs.
 This has got them into hot water (apologies for the unintended pun) recently, and still needs to be addressed.
-Might it therefore not be possible that prisons have a similar ‘auto overflow’ system for 'surplus' prisoners ?
+Might it therefore not be possible that prisons have a similar ‘auto overflow’ system for 'surplus' prisoners at times of excess ?

-I would advise the minister to eliminate this possibility as a priority in his ‘root cause analysis’ before addressing other possible causes.
+I would advise those leading the minister's enquiry to eliminate this possibility as a priority in their ‘root cause analysis’ before addressing other possible causes.

-The wonderful John Cleese sketch about a hapless Zookeeper would seem particularly apt as an entertaining note on which to finish this blog.
+The classic and timeless John Cleese sketch about a hapless Zookeeper would seem particularly apt as an entertaining note on which to finish this blog.

 Enjoy…..